ovh/docs/pages/web/web-paas/development-tools/guide.en-au.md

 ## SSH

 Secure Shell (SSH) is a secure, encrypted connection between your computer and the Web PaaS environment.
 That includes connecting to your Git repository.
-SSH offers two secure types of authentication, key-based and certificate-based.
+SSH offers two secure types of authentication, based on keys or certificates.
 We support both.

-Certificate-based authentication will be used automatically when you use the [WebPaas CLI](../development-cli) and run `webpaas ssh`.
+Certificates are used automatically when you use the [Web PaaS CLI](../development-cli) and run almost any command.
 You may force a login using `webpaas login -f` on the command line, provided you have a web browser available.

-If you wish to use keypair authentication, see the [SSH page](../development-ssh#keypair-based-authentication).
+To use key pairs, see the [SSH page](../development-ssh#authenticate-with-ssh-keys).